turingschool/front-end-curriculum/lessons/floating/aria-accessibility.md

 <!-- Replacement.
 You're using a paragraph but telling it to be a header.
 Just use an h1-h6 element.  -->
 ```

 As much as possible, if there's an element that accomplishes the "role" you are trying to achieve, use it.
-HTML 5 has provided a boatload of really great, semantically rich elements that not only convey the appropriate role, but also handle all of the behavioral keyboard interactions without requiring additional javascript.
+HTML 5 has provided a boatload of really great, semantically rich elements that not only convey the appropriate role, but also handle all of the behavioral keyboard interactions without requiring additional JavaScript.

 [Table of elements and their implicit roles](https://www.w3.org/TR/html-aria/#docconformance)